Fire and rescue services

 Entry into the US

-Having an approved ESTA or valid visa doesn't guarantee entry to the US.
-It allows you to board a US-bound plane or vessel.
+An approved ESTA or valid visa allows you to board a US-bound plane or vessel – it doesn't guarantee entry to the US.

 US Customs and Border Protection (CBP) officials at the port of entry will decide if you can enter the country.